 The journal can be purchased:

-1 At the Salon of the Academy – Krakowskie Przedmieście 5 Street (the Palace of Czapscy, entrance from Traugutta Street), Warsaw, Poland
+1 At the Salon of the Academy of Fine Arts in Warsaw – Krakowskie Przedmieście 5 Street (the Palace of Czapscy, entrance from Traugutta Street), Warsaw, Poland

 You will receive a pro-forma invoice with information on the bank account where the money should be transferred.